Anil-Burak/University-Scraper/README.md

-A discord bot that shows YKS exam results of the last person that got into the university entered by the user.
+A discord bot that shows YKS results of the last person that got into the university entered by the user.